hongshuochen/2021Fall-EE538-HW2/README.md

 ## Question 1 (10 Points.
 Easy)

-Write several functions with the same name ```myfunction``` in [cpplib.cc](src/lib/cpplib.cc).
+Write several functions with the same name ```IsGreaterThan``` in [cpplib.cc](src/lib/cpplib.cc).
 And using function overloading to satisfy the following requirements:

-- All three functions take 2 parameters as the input.
+- All functions take exactly 2 inputs.
+- Each input is either an integer or a string.
+- If both inputs are integers, and if the first input is larger than the second input, return true, otherwise return false.
-- If both inputs are integers or string, compare them and return the result if they are equal, else return false.
+- If both inputs are strings, compare the number of characters in each string.
+If the first string has more characters than the second string, return true, otherwise return false.
-- If the first input is an integer and the second input is a string or vice-versa your code should return true if the value of string is equal to the integer, else return false.
-Notice string "05" is equal to integer 5.
+- If one input is an integer, and the other input is a string that contains only numeric characters, then compare the numeric value represented by the string and the value of the integer.
+If the first input value is larger than the second input value, return true, otherwise return false.
+- You need to skip the leading zeros in numeric strings when comparing with an integer input.
+For example, "05" denotes integer value 5.
+- If one input is an integer, and the other input is a string that contains non-numeric characters, return false.

 Examples:

-- input: (5, 5), output: true
+- input: (10, 5), output: true
 - input: (3, 5), output: false
+- input: (“aBcd”, “efg”), output: true
-- input: (“abc”, “efg”), output: false
+- input: (“a-b”, “cdefg”), output: false
-- input: (“EE”, 599), output: false
+- input: (“588”, 599), output: false
-- input: ("05", 5), output: true
+- input: ("007", 5), output: true
+- input: (599, “598.9”), output: false

 Write several tests using GTest for your function in [tests/q1_student_test.cc](tests/q1_student_test.cc).